edgio-docs/edgio-docs/src/guides/v7/develop/rest_api/bot_manager.md

 ## Update Bot Manager Configuration {/*update-bot-manager-configuration*/}

 Updates a bot manager configuration.
-A bot manager configuration contains one or more bot rules.
+A bot manager configuration contains one or more bot rule(s).

 <h3>Request</h3>